(972) 231-3723 info@dallaslearningcenter.com

 High School Curriculum

-Individualized standard and college preparatory high school curriculum through the University of Nebraska High School
+Individualized basic, standard, and college preparatory high school degree programs are available through the University of Nebraska High School and the Dallas Learning Center.
+Coursework is not completed online.

 Programs

-Two high school tracks available: Standard and College Preparatory
+Three individualized high school tracks available: Basic, Standard, and College Preparatory

 Accreditation

-Students are enrolled in the University of Nebraska High School, which is accredited by AdvancED
+For accreditation, students are enrolled in the University of Nebraska High School, which is accredited by AdvancED.

 Courses